microsoft/TemplateStudio/docs/navigation-advanced.md

     }

     /// <summary>
-    /// Gets a value that indicates whether there is a frame initialized identified with a key.
+    /// Gets a value that indicates whether the frame with the specified key is initialized.
     /// </summary>
     /// <param name="frameKey">Key to identify the frame in the NavigationService.</param>
     public static bool IsInitialized(string frameKey)